About open access

 Pathways to Open Access 2018 Toolkit

 The Office of Scholarly Communication Services has chaired and supported a number of UC system-wide efforts to support a wide-scale transition to open access.

 For instance, we chaired the creation of the 2018 Pathways to Open Access toolkit to advance data-driven decision-making on scholarly communication issues.
 Prepared on behalf of the University of California (UC) libraries and the California Digital Library, the Pathways toolkit analyzes the many approaches and strategies for advancing the large-scale transition to OA, and identifies possible next action steps for UC system-wide investment and experimentation.

 - Pathways to OA: Chart Summarizing Approaches, Strategies, & Next Steps (PDF)

 Choosing Pathways to OA (CP2OA) Forum

-On October 16-17, 2018, we chaired the University of California libraries working forum in Berkeley, California, called Choosing Pathways to Open Access (CP2OA).
-Sponsored by the University of California’s Council of University Librarians (CoUL), the forum was designed to enable North American library and consortium leaders and key academic stakeholders to engage in action-focused deliberations about redirecting subscription and other funds toward sustainable open access publishing.
-The goal was for everyone to leave with their own customized plans for how they will repurpose subscription spends within their home organizations or communities — and more broadly, through collective efforts, move the OA needle forward.
+On Oct.
+16-17, 2018, we chaired the University of California (UC) libraries working forum in Berkeley, Calif., called Choosing Pathways to Open Access (CP2OA).
+Sponsored by the University of California’s Council of University Librarians (CoUL), the forum was designed to enable North American library and consortium leaders and key academic stakeholders to engage in action-focused deliberations about redirecting subscription and other funds toward sustainable open access (OA) publishing.
+The goal was for everyone to leave with their own customized plans for how they will repurpose subscription spends within their home organizations or communities—and more broadly, through collective efforts, move the OA needle forward.